 First, we’ll define what it means for an official to be “a hawk” or “a dove” in the financial world.
 Then we’ll look at how to remember the difference between hawkish and dovish policy, where those terms came from, and how hawkish or dovish policies affect things.
 We’ll wrap up by looking at some trading strategies for each situation.

 What Is the Difference Between Hawks and Doves?

 Hawks, also known as “Inflation Hawks”, are usually monetary policy advisors in government or the banking industry who advocate higher interest rates to protect our economy from inflation and increase price stability.

 Doves, also known as “Inflation Doves”, are usually monetary policy advisors in government or the banking industry who advocate lower interest rates to stimulate our economy and increase employment rates.

-The same person can be hawkish and dovish in different situations or at different times.
-If they are always in the middle between the hawks and the doves, they may be called a “centrist”.
+The same person can be hawkish and dovish in different situations or times.
+They may be called a ” centrist ” if they are always in the middle between the hawks and the doves, they may be called a “centrist”.

 Here is a silly but effective way to remember the difference between hawkish and dovish monetary policy:

 Imagine you want to start a new business.
 But you need some money to fund your new venture – you need a loan.
 So you show up at your local bank and see two different loan officers sitting at their desks waiting for customers.
 Both of them are birds.
 (We’re imagining, remember!)

 At one desk is an austere hawk.
 The hawk looks noble but a bit scary – not friendly.
 A soft, innocent-looking dove is sitting there smiling at you at the other desk.
 Which bird will you ask for the loan: the austere hawk or the friendly dove?